Northern Thailand Trip. Day 4-5: Chiang Mai - Kuala Lumpur

 For a fee, you can take picture with this 'tame' white tiger

-The final show would be he let his head inside one of the crocodile's mouth
+The final show would be him letting his head inside one of the crocodile's mouths.

 The feeding time!!!

-On the way backed to the hotel, (actually we decided to be dropped of at night market) we stop at another two places, Thai Silk Village and Umbrella Making Center.
+On the way back to the hotel (actually we decided to be dropped off at the night market), we stopped at another two places, Thai Silk Village and Umbrella Making Center.

-then sipped into hot water before the threads were pull out
+then steeped in hot water before the threads were pull out

 Traditional silk weaving